 Q&A WITH ELODY

-Elody, thank you for taking the time to do a Q&A with me and to share with my lovely community.
+Elody, thank you for taking the time to do a Q&A with me and for sharing with my lovely community.

 1).
 What made you decide to start your own photography business?